hroptatyr/dateutils/README.md

 strptime
 --------
-  A tool that brings the flexibility of strptime(3) to the command line.
-While date(1) has support for output formats, it lacks any kind of support to read arbitrary input from the domain of dates, in particular when the input format is specifically known beforehand and only matching dates/times shall be considered.
+  A tool that brings the flexibility of [`strptime(3)`][1] to the command line.
+While (at least GNU) [`date(1)`][2] has support for output formats, it lacks any kind of support to read arbitrary input from the domain of dates, in particular when the input format is specifically known beforehand and only matching dates/times shall be considered.

-  Usually, to print something like `Mon, May-01/2000` in ISO 8601, people come up with the most prolific recommendations like using perl or sed or awk or any two of them, or they come up with a pageful of shell code full of bashisms, and when sufficiently pestered they "improve" their variant to a dozen pages of portable shell code.

-  The strptime tool does the job just fine
+  With the `strptime` tool reading weird dates like `Mon, May-01/2000` becomes a matter of

     strptime -i "%a, %b-%d/%Y" "Mon, May-01/2000"
     =>
       2000-05-01

-  just like you would have done in C.
+  just as you would have done in C.

+  Note that `strptime` actually uses the system libc's strptime routine, and for output the system's strftime routine.
+Input and output modifiers will therefore vary between systems.

+  For a portable parser/printer combination use `dateconv` as described above.
+Its input and output format specifiers are independent of the C runtime.

 Similar projects